scala/scala-lang/blog/_posts/2018-06-04-scalac-profiling.md

 The "Macro expansions by type" and "Implicit searches by type" tells us how many repeated macros and implicit searches we have per type.

-For example, let's look at the most important entries from from the "Implicit searches by type" section.
+For example, let's look at the most important entries from the "Implicit searches by type" section.

 ```